 The residents will have the opportunity to attend various professional meetings throughout the year.
 Residents receive an annual travel stipend that is variable based on available funding.
 In the past, residents have received a set stipend for the year which they can use at their discretion for registration, travel, accommodations, etc. The cost of attending Western States (or an equivalent conference) will be deducted from the travel stipend, along with any other conferences the resident chooses to attend.
-Residents are encouraged to attend a specialty meeting (e.g. Interscience Conference on Antimicrobial Agents and Chemotherapy).
-Attendance at Western States Conference in Asilomar (or an equivalent conference to present their research) is mandatory.
+Residents are encouraged to attend a specialty meeting (e.g. Interscience Conference on Antimicrobial Agents and Chemotherapy or ID Week).
+Attendance at Western States Conference (or an equivalent conference to present their research) is mandatory.

 Our Infectious Diseases (PGY2) Pharmacy residents completing this program will be advanced practitioners proficient in the areas of: